Use case #0003

 Partial payment

-A partial payment below the EMI amount is applied to the interest component first (since interest is the most time-sensitive obligation).
+A partial payment below the monthly payment amount is applied to the interest component first (since interest is the most time-sensitive obligation).
 If the partial amount covers the interest but not the full principal component, the principal shortfall remains as a partial overdue.
 If the partial amount does not even cover the full interest, the interest accrual continues on the unpaid interest balance.
 The CBS is updated with the partial payment, and the outstanding balance reflects the remaining overdue.

 Penal charge

-When a borrower who had a previous bounce pays the current EMI amount plus the accrued penal charge, the payment is applied in order: current period interest, current period principal, then penal charge.
+When a borrower who had a previous bounce pays the current monthly payment amount plus the accrued penal charge, the payment is applied in order: current period interest, current period principal, then penal charge.
 Penal charges are never applied before the principal component — a posting order that applies penal first would understate the principal reduction and overstate the borrower's outstanding balance.

-UPI or manual
+ACH / Zelle or manual

 payment

-UPI and manual payments matched to loan account via UTR or reference — same same-day posting SLA
+ACH / Zelle and manual payments matched to loan account via UTR or reference — same same-day posting SLA

 26 minSettlement file processing — 2,184 presentations, 2,041 successes auto-posted, 143 bounces processed with retry actions triggered